Jubiko31/Jubiko31/README.md

 ## 🚀 About Me

 - 🎓 I’m a Python Developer, Software Developer and Cybersecurity specialist.
-- Currently working as a Backend Software Developer.
+- Currently working as a Backend Engineer.
 - Looking forward to collaborate on some new ideas and projects
 - 📫 How to reach me: View my portfolio website for all of my contact information